Qloapps/qloapps-docs/docs/database/db-class.md

 /**
  * @var \Db $db
  */
-$db = \Db::getInstance();
+$db = Db::getInstance();
 ```
-The primary call to this technique introduces the link to the database and return similar link to all the following calls. `$db` in this model will be reused in all the following models.
+The primary call to this technique introduces the link to the database and returns a similar link to all the following calls. `$db` in this model will be reused in all the following models.

 ## Db class methods